 One in-class written exam will cover concepts pertaining to the laboratory experiments.
 The Exam will include Experiments 1-8, so cumulative.
-You will be allowed an 'equation sheet' [3" x 5" notecard] which we will discuss when the exam is closer in time.
+Try not to worry, you will be allowed an 'equation sheet,' which we will discuss when the exam is closer in time.
 The exam covers theory, lab technique, significant figures, dimensional analysis, calculations, and error analysis.
+The exam may have a social justice question(s) pertaining to science.
 The exam is not curved.
-Exam grade is final unless Instructor made a grading error [which must be brought to the Instructor's attention the same day the graded exam is returned to the student].
-Be advised students graded exams are scanned as PDFs; I know exactly what was written on the exam and how it was graded from these PDF scans.
+Exam grade is final unless Instructor made a grading error [which must be brought to the Instructor's attention no later than 2 business days after the graded exam is returned to the student].
+Be advised students graded exams are scanned as PDFs.
 See lab schedule for exam date.
 Make-up exams are not given under any circumstances, so be present otherwise you earn a zero (0) on the exam.
-Exam determines 10.98 % of the course grade.
-Viewing the graded exam the last day of class and checking out of the lab locker is worth 10 points, or 0.55 % of the course grade.
+Exam determines 12.83 % of the course grade.
+Viewing the graded exam the last day of class and checking out of the lab locker is worth 20 points, or 1.03 % of the course grade.
 The graded exam cannot be viewed on any other day than the last lab day.